MicrosoftDocs/Devices-docs/surface/surface-dock-whats-new.md

 > [!NOTE]
 > Thunderbolt 4 connection supports two 4K external displays at up to 60 Hz

-Salerno is compatible with the following Surface devices with USB-C ports:
+Surface Thunderbolt 4 Dock is compatible with the following Surface devices with USB-C ports:

 - Surface Pro 9 with 5G
 - Surface Pro 7+